Monday, December 19, 2016

 arches on the Narcissus.

 Ash is another wood that is used in the roof of the Narcissus.
-Many of the replacement wooden ribs of the main roof, and the vestibule end roofs needed to be steamed and then bent into a specific curve.
-The rib would need to be held in place for weeks while drying so that once released from its retainer, the rib would hold its proper curve prior to installation.
+Many of the replacement wooden ribs of the main roof and the vestibule end roofs needed to be steamed and then bent into a specific curve.
+The rib would need to be held in place for weeks while drying so that once released from its retainer, the rib would hold its proper curve before installation.

 Throughout the late winter and into spring, Museum volunteer Jim Mackell worked on restoring original passenger windows.
 All remaining original brass components for these windows are used.